neondatabase/website/content/docs/guides/neon-github-app.md

     - Selecting **Only select repositories** lets you choose a repository immediately.
 5. Since Neon's GitHub app is currently designed to work with a single repository, select **Only select repositories** and choose a GitHub repository from the **Select repositories** drop-down list.
 6. Click **Install & Authorize** to complete the installation.

-7. You can directed back to the GitHub integration drawer in the Neon Console.
+You are directed back to the GitHub integration drawer in the Neon Console.

 ### Changes made by the integration

-This section shows you where the Neon GitHub integration has made changes to your GitHub and Neon accounts.
+This section describes where to find the changes made by the Neon GitHub integration to your GitHub and Neon accounts.

-- **Installed and AUthorized GitHub Apps**
+- **Installed and Authorized GitHub Apps**

-    To view the installed and authorized Neon GitHub application in GitHub:
+    To view the installed and authorized Neon GitHub application:

     1. Navigate to your GitHub account page.
     2. From your GitHub profile menu, select **Settings**.
     3. Select **Applications** from the sidebar.

-    The Neon GitHub app should be listed on the **Installed GitHub Apps** and **Authorized GitHub Apps** tabs, where you can configure and revoke permissions, respectively.
+    The Neon GitHub app should be listed on the **Installed GitHub Apps** and **Authorized GitHub Apps** tabs.

-- **Neon project ID variable and Neon API key secret in GitHub**
+- **Neon project ID variable and Neon API key secret**

     To view the variable containing your Neon project ID: